aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 //...
 ```

-This modification will handle the 'tabs/list' route, and will load *ListTab* module on route change.
+This modification will handle the 'tabs/list' route, and will load *ListTab* module when the route changes.

-### Test Your Tabs
+### Testing Your Modules

-Now you are ready to test your app!
+Now you are ready to test your modules in action!
 You should see your app with the tabs visible in the footer.

-You will see that our buttons on the home page simulate login and logout functionality, and the auth state is updated across the app respectively.
+You will also see the buttons on the home page simulate login and logout functionality, and the auth state is updated across the app respectively.

 ![](images/mock-app-home-page.png){: class="screencap" style="max-height:500px; float:none;"}

 Note that 'Todo List' tab is only displayed when you click 'Simulate Login' button.
-Because we have set `canActivate` property with *AuthGuardService* in *app/tabs/tabs.router.module.ts* previously.
+This is the intended behavior, because we have set `canActivate` property with *AuthGuardService* in *app/tabs/tabs.router.module.ts* previously.

 ![](images/mock-app-list-page.png){: class="screencap" style="max-height:500px; float:none;"}